Spays & neutersBy bond vet

 The cost of a spay or neuter will be determined by your pet’s size, species, age, overall health condition, and sex.
-Please submit an inquiry to speak to our surgery concierge.
+Please submit an inquiry to speak to our veterinary team.

 Yes, your pet will be put under anesthesia during their surgery.
 This allows our veterinarians to perform the procedure safely and keeps your pet comfortable.

 We inject your pet’s muscle or vein with sedatives to help them relax during a procedure.

 Immediately after your pet wakes up, we’ll give you a call.
 When you pick up your pet, our veterinarian will provide you with personalized home care instructions.
 This will include guidance on food, medications, activities, and recheck instructions.
 Most animals are very groggy after their surgery (which is normal), and will recover from the anesthesia 24-48 hours after their visit.
 Some pets may experience soft stool, or changes in their appetite for a few days which is very normal and nothing to be alarmed about!
 If you have questions, give us a call or send us an email or text.

 We’ll provide you with personalized instructions for your pet after their surgery, but generally speaking, you’ll need to restrict your pet’s activity for 10-14 days.
 For dogs, this means short, controlled leash walks lasting about 5-10 minutes so they can do their business.
 For cats, try to limit their movement and keep them from jumping or playing.
 If you’re having a hard time keeping your pet calm, we can prescribe some sedatives to help them sleep off the first few days.

 Depending on your pet, we may or may not suggest a re-check.
 If you’re worried about the incision or surgical site, bring your pet in for a complimentary recheck or send us a picture to make sure things are healing appropriately.